MarianaGo202/Project_3-Global-Ocean-Biogeochemistry-Analysis/README.md

 </p>

 <p align="justify">
 That said, this project has real limits worth being upfront about.
 It's model output, not raw measurements — there's no data assimilation in this product, so it should be read as a physically consistent simulation rather than an observational record.
 Only one month (September 2025) was used, so there's no seasonality here, and the depth analysis is a single global average rather than a per-region profile — it can't show how the OMZ differs between, say, the Pacific and the Atlantic.
 That's a reasonable next step, just outside the scope of this version.
-More limitations are in <a href="methodology.md"><code>methodology.md</code></a>.
 </p>

 ## Tools